Record turnout for Ipswich-hosted state event

 Berlin said the state event attracted junior and senior cyclists, along with hand-cycle, trike and tandem riders.

-The Ipswich club was represented by Haddon Kilmartin, Dan Beadle, Ian Snodgrass, Amanda Searle, Jeremy Drice, Sam Overton, Michael Newell, Jason Greeg, John McEniery and Jack Geeves.
+The Ipswich club was represented by Haddon Kilmartin, Dan Beadle, Ian Snodgrass, Amanda Searle, Jeremy Drice, Sam Overton, Michael Newell, Jason Gregg, John McEniery and Jack Geeves.

 Unlike other racing venues, the Purga course is shared between the Ipswich and Scenic Rim councils.